Percy Herbert (bishop): Career

 After he was ordained in 1909, he served for a period as Chaplain to his old school until 1915 before he was appointed Vicar of St George's, Camberwell, and Warden of the Trinity Cambridge Mission until 1922, additionally serving as Rural Dean of the area from 1918.
 In 1921 he was appointed Bishop of Kingston and served as Chaplain to King George V between 1921 and 1922.
-He was Archdeacon of Southwark and Bishop Suffragen of Kingston upon Thames between 1922 and 1926.
+He was Archdeacon of Southwark and Bishop Suffragan of Kingston upon Thames between 1922 and 1926.
 He held the office of Bishop of Norwich between 1942 and 1959, where he presided over a number of prominent weddings, including Lady Anne Coke and Colin Tennant in 1956.

 After retiring from his post as Bishop of Norwich, Herbert became Rector of St Mary Magdalene Church, Sandringham.
 It was at that church in 1961 where he baptised the Honourable Diana Spencer (later Princess of Wales).
 He was Clerk of the Closet to King George VI from 1942 to 1952 and then to Queen Elizabeth II from 1952 to 1963.

 He was appointed Knight Commander, Royal Victorian Order in 1954.